isomerpages/pmo-nccs/media/speeches/_posts/2024-11-14-post-Keynote Speech by Singapore's Ambassador for Climate Action at the Carbon Finance Summit.md

 </li>
 <li>
 <p>But the bigger risk is that we throw the baby out with the bathwater through
-overly stringent or prescriptive requirements.
-We need stronger guidance but also smart guidance.</p>
+overly stringent or prescriptive requirements.&nbsp;&nbsp; We need stronger guidance but also smart guidance.</p>
 </li>
 <li>
 <p>The work of the Integrity Council for the Voluntary Carbon Market to establish